-- 1. Complaints may be made by students, faculty, administrators, staff members or the Dean and shall be reported in writing to the Honor Board Chairperson (hereinafter the Chairperson), or to the Honor Board Advisor (hereinafter the Advisor). - 2.
-The complaint shall describe the incident, shall state the date(s), time(s), place(s), person(s) involved (by name, if known, otherwise by description) and potential witnesses, and shall be signed and dated by the complainant. - 3.
+- 1. Complaints may be made by students, faculty, administrators, staff members or the Advisor and shall be reported in writing to the Honor Board Chairperson (hereinafter the Chairperson), or to the Advisor. - The complaint shall describe the incident, shall state the date(s), time(s), place(s), person(s) involved (by name, if known, otherwise by description) and potential witnesses, and shall be signed and dated by the complainant. - 3.
 Upon agreement, the Chairperson and the Advisor, in their discretion, may dismiss immediately a complaint that does not allege academic misconduct or fall within the purview of the Honor Code.
-They shall send notice of the dismissal to the accused student.
-The dismissal shall not be reported to the Board of Bar Examiners. - 4.
-For complaints made on or before the last day of class during the fall or spring semesters, If not dismissed, the Chairperson or Advisor shall send, within ten (10) business days of the filing of a complaint, notice of the complaint to the accused student.
-For complaints made after the last day of class of the fall or spring semesters, if not dismissed, the Chairperson or Advisor shall send notice of the complaint to the accused student no later than within ten (10) business days of the first day of the next semester (fall or spring).
-For complaints filed during the summer term, the notice of the complaint shall be sent to the accused student no later than within ten (10) business days of the first day of the fall semester.
-The date of notice to the student shall be the starting date for the Investigation, Preliminary Review Panel and Hearing timetables, set out in Sections B, C, and D, below.
+They shall send notice of the dismissal to the Respondent.
+The dismissal shall not be reported to the Board of Bar Examiners.

-- 5. Notice of the complaint shall be sent via official University Communication means (University email) and shall include the following: - a.
+- 4. For complaints made on or before the last day of class during the fall or spring semesters, if not dismissed, the Chairperson or Advisor shall send, within ten (10) Business Days of the filing of a complaint, notice of the complaint to the Respondent.
+For complaints made after the last day of class of the fall or spring semesters, if not dismissed, the Chairperson or Advisor shall send notice of the complaint to the student no later than within ten (10) Business Days of the first day of the next semester (fall or spring).
+For complaints filed during the summer term, the notice of the complaint shall be sent to the Respondent no later than within ten (10) Business Days of the fall semester.
+The date of notice to the student shall be the starting date for the Investigation, Preliminary Review Panel and Hearing timetables, set out in Sections B, C, and D, below. - 5.
+Notice of the complaint shall be sent via official University Communication means (University email) and shall include the following: - a.
 A description of the alleged conduct that constituted the charged Honor Code violation; - b.
 Identification of specific Honor Code sections alleged to have been violated; - c.
 Names of the student investigator and members of the Preliminary Review Panel; - d.
-That the accused student is entitled to be represented by counsel or other representative; - e.
-That the accused student is entitled to consult with the designated "Process Aide" for advice about the process and procedure; - f.
-That the accused student is under no obligation to admit or deny the charges or to make any other statement; - g.
-That any statement the accused student makes may be used against him/her; - h.
-That the accused student may concede the alleged action(s) that is the subject of the complaint and waive his/her right to a hearing on the merits and proceed with a hearing on sanctions only. - 6.
-Upon notice of the complaint, the accused student may request the recusal of any investigator or members of the Preliminary Review Panel on the grounds of potential bias. - 7.
-Complaints against graduates: - Except for § V(A)(7)(b), below, no complaint may be filed against a student more than six months after that student leaves the University of Baltimore School of Law. - b.
-If a student leaves the University of Baltimore School of Law and either returns or attempts to transfer this law school's credit to another law school, complaints may be filed until six months after that student graduates from law school.
+That the Respondent is entitled to be represented by counsel or other representative; - e.
+That the Respondent is entitled to consult with the designated "Process Aide" for advice about the process and procedure; - f.
+That the Respondent is under no obligation to admit or deny the charges or to make any other statement; - g.
+That any statement the Respondent makes may be used against him/her; - h.
+That the Respondent may concede the alleged action(s) that is the subject of the complaint and waive his/her right to a hearing on the merits and proceed with a hearing on sanctions only. - 6.
+Upon notice of the complaint, the Respondent may request the recusal of any investigator or members of the Preliminary Review Panel on the grounds of potential bias. - 7.
+Complaints against graduates or others no longer enrolled as students: - Except for § V(A)(7)(b), below, no complaint may be filed against a student more than six months after that student leaves the University of Baltimore School of Law. - b.
+If a student leaves the University of Baltimore School of Law and either returns or attempts to transfer this law school's credit to another law school, complaints may be filed until six months after that student graduates from any law school.